-

 After

-• Payments are processed through a locked, secure form, with only partial credit card numbers displayed to protect privacy
+• Displayed only partial card numbers to protect privacy

 Additional consideration